Skip to main content

 4. Creating a Consumer

-ZIO Kafka also has several consumers that can be used to consume data from Kafka topics including the support for ZIO Streams which we will discuss later.
+Zio-kafka provides several ways to consume data from Kafka topics.
 In this example, we will use the Consumer.consumeWith function.

-The following helper function will create a ZIO workflow that if we run it, will run forever and consume records from the given topic and finally print them to the console:
+The following helper function creates a ZIO workflow that if we run it, runs forever and consumes records from the given topic and prints them to the console, and then commits the offsets of the consumed records:

-def consumeAndPrintEvents(groupId: String, topic: String, topics: String*): RIO[Any, Unit] =
+def consumeAndPrintEvents(consumer: Consumer, groupId: String, topic: String, topics: String*): RIO[Any, Unit] =

 settings = ConsumerSettings(BOOSTRAP_SERVERS).withGroupId(groupId),